On our recent vacation to South Dakota, I discovered that I’m not as nice a person as I believed.

 I went in to order, while my husband waited on the front porch with the dog.

-Inside, I heard the sounds of a ticking clock and wood floors creaking beneath my feet.
-A chair and tables with knick-knacks sat near the front window.
+Inside, the wood floors creaked beneath my feet.
+A ticking clock came from somewhere I couldn’t see.
+Tables with knick-knacks sat near the front window.
 Several curios, both large and small, lined the walls.
 Were those items the antiques?
 Where could I find the smoothie bar, or better yet, an employee?

 I made my way around a corner to see what appeared to be a kitchen counter, but there was no kitchen or any person to be found.